1.0 WHAT PERSONAL INFORMATION WE COLLECT

 - For the purposes of carrying out credit checks and referencing using a third party contractor

-- Providing the details of new tenants to utility companies
+- Providing the details of new tenants to utility companies, the Council, or other Local Authority

 - Obtaining references which were provided to letting/managing agents